Cotyledon orbiculata ‘Silver Waves’

 This is a very attractive plant in the garden, it is also well suited to growing in containers.
 This is a succulent that can easily be grown on a terrace, or in a sunny courtyard or mass planted as a ground cover plant..

 Large fleshy leaves are a real attraction, and they are rounded as the latin name suggests.
-A few named varieties are available including ‘Silver Waves’ although the plant is commonly called ‘Pigs Ears’.
+A few named varieties are available including ‘Silver Waves’ although the plant, which is originally from South Africa, is commonly called ‘Pigs Ears’.

 As this is a low growing succulent it is best suited to growing towards the front of any landscaping scheme.
 It also grows well in containers and rock hardens.
 A really good choice for coastal gardens and any dry garden design.